rdkcentral/meta-bolt-distro/README.md

 bolt make base --install
 ```

+## Building examples

+Instructions for creating examples can be found in the [meta-bolt-app-examples/README.md](meta-bolt-app-examples/README.md) file

 ## .env

 The `.env` file, located in the directory from which the `setup-environment` script is sourced, can be used to provide